henriqueboaventura/macsetup/README.md

-# Make my make great again
+# Make my mac great again

 Basically this is a script that make somethings "automagically" to speed up new MacOs installation.